Alexandercofa/RegentOfRigel/modding notes.md

 The ship with this tech equiped can colonise any system with an environment equal to or better than the given habitat.
 This will destroy the ship.

 #### `regen-health-percent="<number>"`
-The ship with this tech equipped will regain a percentage of it's max health equal to the value of this attribute.
+The ship with this tech equipped will regain a percentage of it's max health equal to the value of this attribute at the start of each turn.

 #### `apply-regen-only-to-first-ship-in-stack`
 This attribute changes the behaviour of the `regen-health-percent` attribute, so that it applies to only the first ship in a stack, to conform with behaviour in Master of Orion.